-- 10.21 This licensing authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
-Their guidance does however envisage that the licensing authority should pay attention to the proposed location of gambling premises in terms of this licensing objective. - 10.22 Therefore, where an area has known high levels of organised crime, we will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable, such as the provision of door supervisors.
-Responsible authorities would however have the right to make representations with regard to such premises. - 10.23 We are aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.
-It should be noted that nuisance is not a Gambling Act licensing objective. - 10.24 In considering licence applications, the Council will particularly take into account the following: - The design and layout of the premises; - The training given to staff in crime prevention measures appropriate to those premises; - Physical security features installed in the premises.
+- 10.20 The Gambling Commission's guidance envisages that the licensing authority should pay attention to the proposed location of gambling premises in terms of this licensing objective. - 10.21 Therefore, where an area has known high levels of organised crime, we will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable, such as the provision of door supervisors.
+Responsible authorities would however have the right to make representations with regard to such premises. - 10.22 We are aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.
+It should be noted that nuisance is not a Gambling Act licensing objective.

+- 10.23 In considering licence applications, the Council will particularly take into account the following: - The design and layout of the premises; - The training given to staff in crime prevention measures appropriate to those premises; - Physical security features installed in the premises.
 This may include matters such as the position of cash registers or the standard of CCTV that is installed; - Where premises are subject to age-restrictions, the procedures in place to conduct age verification checks; - The likelihood of any violence, public order or policing problem if the licence is granted.